Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Bright HR SVG

 Most developers, when asked to "add some permissions," reach for the simplest tool available: roles.
 Give someone a role, and that role comes with a fixed set of things they can see and do.
-Simple.
-Done.

 But real-world software rarely stays simple.
 HR platforms face a genuinely tricky problem: people in the same role don't always need the same access.
 A 'Manager' might oversee a team of five, or they might run payroll for five hundred.
 An 'Admin' might handle recruitment but should never touch salary data.
 The moment you recognise that, you understand why BrightHR's permission system goes beyond a role lookup.
 It separates who you are from what you can do.